 - A flashlight or headlamp with spare batteries to light your way is another I’d consider, particularly if you’ve bugged out to a location well away from civilization.
 If you get desperate, you can light a torch with fire and a good sized stick.
 A small mirror can double as a signal light.

 - We could almost dedicate a whole post to a First Aid Kit, but I’ll keep it simple here.
 Medical gloves and gauze pads, anti-bacterial wipes and instruments like scissors will be vital should you be hurt while on the go.
 As well as this painkillers and antiseptic will ease prolonged issues.
 A sling and tourniquet are a good idea as well.
 You can imagine all manner of situations you might end up in a hospital ward, so be prepared to do the basics yourself when SHTF.
-Learn first aid and have instructions available for the things you have in your kit.
+Learn first aid if you need to survive .because it is one of the invaluable survival skills and have instructions available for the things you have in your kit.
 Pack it in a small bag somewhere in your bug out bag you can get to it with one hand.

 - While a lot of us rely on electronic maps to guide us, this is where you’ve got have it on hand.
 A rugged compass and an up-to-date map are essentials for navigation, particularly if you’re moving a great distance from your home.
 Depending on the weather and time of day, know how to read the stars as well.